nowucca/SimpleAffableBean/docs/pages/tutorial/sab-requirements.md

 * from that developing requirements,

-* build some screen/page mockups with page flow diagrams and
+* build some screen/page mockups with page flow diagrams

-* choose a website architecture

 For the Simple Affable Bean grocery store, let's run through the scenario and requirements briefly here.